shanny01/benchmark/README.md

 <!-- badges: start -->
 <!-- badges: end -->
-CITEdb(<https://citedb.cn/#/>), a cell-cell interaction database at cellular level that has been manually curated from literatures, provides an initial benchmark dataset when interpreting and evaluating the computational results of cell-cell interactions derived from different tools. benchmark is provided for automatic benchmark analysis using CITEdb.
+CITEdb(<https://citedb.cn/#/>), a cell-cell interaction database at cellular level that has been manually curated from literatures, provides an initial benchmark dataset when interpreting and evaluating the computational results of cell-cell interactions derived from different tools. benchmark is developed to enjoy great flexibility by allowing automatic benchmark analysis of directed and undirected cell-cell interactions using CITEdb.

 <font size=4>How to cite:</font>